greg-js/arch-wiki-md-repo/wiki/_content/english/Cinnamon.md

 ### Themes and icons

-Linux Mint styled themes and icons can be installed from AUR using packages [mint-themes](https://aur.archlinux.org/packages/mint-themes/) and [mint-x-icons](https://aur.archlinux.org/packages/mint-x-icons/).
+Linux Mint styled themes and icons can be installed with the [mint-x-theme](https://aur.archlinux.org/packages/mint-x-theme/) and [mint-x-icons](https://aur.archlinux.org/packages/mint-x-icons/) packages.
 The themes can be edited in `Settings → Themes → Other settings`.

 Official Linux Mint Cinnamon themes can be installed using the [mint-cinnamon-themes](https://aur.archlinux.org/packages/mint-cinnamon-themes/) package.

+### Sound events

+Cinnamon does not come with sounds used for events like the startup of the desktop that are also used in Linux Mint by default.
+These sound effects can be installed with the [cinnamon-sound-effects](https://aur.archlinux.org/packages/cinnamon-sound-effects/) and [mint-sounds](https://aur.archlinux.org/packages/mint-sounds/) packages.
+The sound events can be edited in `Settings → Sound → Sound Effects`.

 ### Resize windows by mouse